 Menopause is a natural process.
 Symptoms may include hot flashes, excessive sweating, mood swings, hair loss and difficulty falling asleep or staying asleep.
 These symptoms can have a considerable impact on your daily life.

-If you'd like to relieve the symptoms of menopause, opt for Femeno 1, which can also be combined with Femeno 2 to regulate the breakdown of oestrogen.
+If you'd like to relieve the symptoms of menopause, opt for Femeno 1, which can also be combined with Femeno 2 to regulate the breakdown of estrogen.

 1. J Clin Endocrinol Metab.
 1992 Oct;75(4):1002-4.